IansiryaKatana/iskabookingportal/docs/BULK_APPLICATION_IMPORT_RECOMMENDATIONS.md

 ## 📍 Where to Bulk Import Applications

 ### Current Status
-**Applications are NOT yet included in the bulk import system.** The existing `/admin/data-import` page handles:
+**✅ Applications ARE NOW FULLY IMPLEMENTED in the bulk import system.** The existing `/admin/data-import` page handles:
 - ✅ Academic Years
 - ✅ Studio Grades
 - ✅ Studios